Z4rkos/tool_test_site/README.md

 ```
 docker-compose up
 ```
-NOTE: It will restart a number of times when it initially get's built as MySQL uses alot longer time to start compared to the website.
+NOTE: It will restart a number of times when it initially gets built as the website starts alot quicker than MySQL.

 ## Vulnerabilities: